Amazon’s culture of scaling, agility and innovation is the secret to its phenomenal growth.

-Amazon culture and ways of working promote constant innovation, constant failure.
+Amazon’s culture and their ways of working promote constant innovation, and constant failure.
 Amazon sees failure as the necessary flip side of innovation.
 If you’re not failing, you’re not pushing the boundary.
 If all experiments succeed, they are not really experiments.

-This was quite a revelation to me.
-In previous companies, we didn’t talk about failing.
-When you think about your own company culture, think about whether it encourages or punishes failure.
-It’s probably viewed as career-limiting, it is in most.
+This is quite revealing because most companies don’t talk about failing.
+When you think about your own company culture, think about whether it encourages or punishes failure?

 Building with customers

-Every employee in every function in every part of the business at Amazon is expected to be innovative and agile.
+Every single employee in every part of the business at Amazon is expected to be innovative and agile.
 Amazon very carefully hires what they call ‘builders,’ people who work backward from the customer.
 They aim to hire builders not just for the immediate role but for the long-term talent pool that they believe can work in many different businesses and functions in the group.

 Each Amazon business is always focused on time to value of a new capability.
 Amazon creates a new product or service to address a customer need, expecting that the first instance will be roughly right.
 But then continually iterates it based on customer feedback.

 Amazon in effect crowdsources, iterating and quickly reinventing with customers.
 If you remember what the original Kindle was like, you’ll see it’s changed out of all recognition from that first model.